2026 Legislative Agenda

 • Promote a balanced and modernized approach to regulation

-• Support pipeline use
+• Support pipeline utilization

 • Implement responsible water quality standards and support Missouri-based solutions